AstrobioMike/AstrobioMike.github.io/about/about.md

 In hindsight I don't think that was a very efficient way to learn.
 What I found to work most effectively for me was simply diving into my data and perpetually just figuring out the next thing I needed to do.
 This took me from *bash*, to python, to R pretty regularly – which can definitely be a bit of an intimidating whirlwind at times – but I was always working on *my* data and was still moving along my research (albeit painfully slowly on more than one occasion).
 This somewhat scattered way of learning allowed me to slowly expand my skillset in many directions at once – and most importantly it was always while developing skills that were by default directly applicable to my work.

-Now I realize that back then if someone had simply said to me:
+Now, of course I do realize that back then if someone had simply said to me:
 <blockquote>"Just use all these things you don't understand to do the things you don't know how to do and move on, it'll be great."
 <div class="blockquote-author"> – Someone not very helpful</div>
 </blockquote>